PanPiotrAdamus/PanPiotrAdamus.github.io/_posts/2022-03-20-theraphosidae.markdown

 ---
 layout: post
-title: "Araneae list"
+title: "Theraphosidae list"
 date: 2022-03-20
-tags: araneae
+tags: theraphosidae
 ---

 A list of birdspiders I own, divided by specie, molt and gender.